 13–14 March the first ever SPARK Europe showcase event took place in Birmingham.

-UiO:Life Science funds open events within life sciences.
+UiO:Life Science funds open events?within life sciences.

 UiO:Life Science funds activities that strengthen the collaboration with international research environments.